-The University of Missouri’s Coulter Translational Partnership Program today

-	awarded five grants totaling approximately $500,000 to accelerate promising

-	biomedical research innovations into products that can improve patient care.
+The University of Missouri’s Coulter Biomedical Accelerator Program today awarded five grants totaling approximately $500,000 to accelerate promising biomedical research innovations into products that can improve patient care.

-	“This program truly is a testament to the depth and breadth of research

-	performed at the University of Missouri,” said Mark McIntosh, PhD, interim

-	vice chancellor for research, graduate studies and economic development at

-	the University of Missouri.
-“Our partnership between the University of

-	Missouri and the Wallace H. Coulter Foundation is based on our common goal

-	of transforming research discoveries into health care innovations that

-	improve patients’ lives.”
+“This program truly is a testament to the depth and breadth of research performed at the University of Missouri,” said Mark McIntosh, PhD, interim vice chancellor for research, graduate studies and economic development at the University of Missouri.
+“Our partnership between the University of Missouri and the Wallace H. Coulter Foundation is based on our common goal of transforming research discoveries into health care innovations that improve patients’ lives.”

 When the MU Coulter Biomedical Accelerator Program began in 2012, the Wallace H. Coulter Foundation agreed to fund it for five years.
 Although the partnership with the Coulter Foundation will end in mid-2017, McIntosh today announced that MU will extend the program for five more years, providing $800,000 each year.
 McIntosh said MU hopes to raise another $200,000 each year from grants and gifts.

 The five interdisciplinary research teams that received grants this year include faculty members from the MU College of Engineering and the MU School of Medicine.
 The grants will fund research projects including an inexpensive and disposable storage device for human corneas.
 The storage device will allow corneas to be stored safely for longer periods of time to better meet the growing demand for human corneal transplants around the world.